We invite you to join us for the ‘Humanitarian Futures’ conference to be held in the Skram room at the Litteraturhuset in Oslo on 7 and 8 June 2023.

 13:00-14:00 – Session 1: The future of displacement – research perspectives (with Q&A)

 Displacement is on the rise.
 An estimated 103 million – or one per cent of the world’s population – is now displaced, with the majority being Internally Displaced Persons (IDPs).
 As displacement becomes more prolonged and intertwined with old and new vulnerabilities, different challenges need to be understood and addressed.
-Conflict, famine, poverty, climate change and other social and political drivers of displacement heavily affect the life of the people and in turn displacement is impacting the environment.
+Conflict, famine, poverty, climate change and other social and political drivers of displacement heavily affect the lives of the people and in turn displacement is impacting the environment.
 What does this mean for the future of displacement?
 What does this mean for migration governance and policy?
-What are the urban futures of displacement?
 How do displaced persons interact with the environment and what forms of adaptation and impact do they experience?
+How can the systems of knowledge, lived experiences, and agency of people who have experienced displacement contribute to the provision of humanitarian assistance?

 Moderator: Teklehaymanot G. Weldemichel (Postdoctoral Researcher, Norwegian University of Science and Technology, NTNU)